 On one side of a typical Scandinavian square, the property comprises two stately buildings, masterfully updated by a team of architects who found the balance between old and new: The restored original features are at home in the sleek, modernized space.

-The grand staircase is a work of art in itself, and the rooms contain the type of gorgeous furniture that looks straight from the pages of a swank interiors magazine.
-The aesthetic is unfailingly modern—a touch cold for some people’s taste, but no one could fault the oversize rooms and cathedral-like walk-in showers.
+The grand staircase is a work of art in itself, and the rooms contain the type of gorgeous furniture as if straight from the pages of a swank interiors magazine.
+The aesthetics are unfailingly modern—a touch cold for some people’s taste, but no one could fault the oversize rooms and cathedral-like walk-in showers.

-Review by Rob Deeming, courtesy of Jetsetter.com.
-Text has been modified to fit the format.
+Review with contributions by Rob Deeming, courtesy of Jetsetter.com.